 - Compact and lightweight—making it a breeze to carry.

 - Can be set up as a tabletop as well as a free-standing grill.

 - Some users have complained about the plastic handle melting.

 This table-top gas grill product is perfect for a camper looking for a grill that’s easy to carry and set up.
 The folding legs make it even smaller for storing and traveling.

 Coming from a family of well-performing grills, the award-winning, porcelain-enameled Weber Q1200 definitely holds its own.

-It measures 16.5 inches by 40.9 inches by 24.6 inches high, weighs only 30 pounds, and provides 189 sq. in. of cooking space with its porcelain-enameled cast-iron cooking grates and cast aluminum lid and body.
+It measures 16.5 × 40.9 × 24.6 inches high, weighs only 30 pounds, and provides 189 sq.
+In.
+Of cooking space with its porcelain-enameled cast-iron cooking grates and cast aluminum lid and body.